kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2021</span> Hidilyn Diaz wins a gold medal at the Women's 55 kg event for weightlifting in Tokyo, Japan during the 2020 Tokyo Olympics.
 -->

-- <span class=year>2022</span> 31 million survivors of Duterte's War on Drugs, stoned out of their minds, elect Ferdinand "Bongbong" Marcos, Jr. as president.
+- <span class=year>2022</span> 31 million survivors of Duterte's War on Drugs, stoned out of their minds, elect Ferdinand "Bongbong" Marcos, Jr. as president in a landslide.